snowplow/scala-weather/README.md

 Scala Weather provides a cache as part of the `weather.providers.openweather.OwmCacheClient`.
 It uses an **[LRU cache][lru]** under the hood and only works for historical lookups.
 OpenWeatherMap restricts the number of history lookups you can make on the paid plans, so this cache helps to minimize requests, especially when run from a "big data" runtime such as Hadoop, Storm or Spark.

 Note that the results of common methods like `historyById`, `currentByCoords` etc are not cached.
-You need to use `getCachedOrRequest(latitude: Float, longitude: Float, timestamp: Int): WeatherError \/ Weather` to employ the cache.
+You need to use `getCachedOrRequest(latitude: Float, longitude: Float, timestamp: Int): Either[WeatherError, Weather]` to employ the cache.

 The following client constructor arguments help to tune the cache: